-In today’s world which is getting increasingly data-driven, one can’t successfully adopt a data-driven decision making approach until key metrics are identified and tactics to measure those metrics are employed.
-There are plenty of tools that help us track such metrics and quantify the findings in form of charts and graphs, so gone are those days where businesses and products were run on intuitions and assumptions.
+In today’s world which is getting increasingly data-driven, one can’t successfully adopt a data-driven decision-making approach until key metrics are identified and tactics to measure those metrics are employed.
+There are plenty of tools that help us track such metrics and quantify the findings in the form of charts and graphs, so gone are those days where businesses and products were run on intuitions and assumptions.

 Understand that the focus should be on only those metrics which matter the most to the product success and business objectives.

 So what are those metrics and how do we make use of it?

 Less is more.
 Try not to make sense of everything and then fall in trap of analysis paralysis.
 Metrics are not to beautify your reports but to actually bring your product’s performance on right path.
 So identify and focus on only few key metrics.

 In such scenario, many times looking at a ratio or rate is better than absolute number, as it provides periodical insights and help you compare the performance over a month or a year.e.g. cohort analysis: you track a metric over different group of people, over a different period of time.
 If you are running a Google Adwords campaign for a week to increase your website traffic and also measuring the churn rate in terms of conversion, then you would like to use those numbers for another set of users for comparison.
 Use cohort analysis where each group of people visiting and signing up is a cohort.

 Metrics for each stage of buyer’s life cycle:

 You might question that there are lot of areas and facets which need analysis to improve the performance of the product and adopting two or three key metrics may not work to derive apt decision.
 In this case, identify one key metrics for every stage of the buyer’s life cycle and club that with product’s performance.

 Below is the list of metrics that you can study and then identify one single metrics out of the list to focus at every stage of the life-cycle.